SidoPillai/blockchain/README.md

 3. listtransactions: Returns a list of transactions for a given account

 **Key Terms:** <br>
-**-Transaction:** Record of any movement of funds that takes place on the network.
+**- Transaction:** Record of any movement of funds that takes place on the network.